BogdanCostea22/Book-Manager/README.md

-# Spring Boot Microservice Project
+# Book Manager

-This project is a Spring Boot microservice that demonstrates [brief description of what the service does].
+Book Manager is a Spring Boot application that provides a RESTful API for managing books.
+It integrates with the Open Library API and uses a PostgreSQL database for local storage.

 ## Prerequisites